finnp/draw-a-cat/exercises/hello-cat/problem.md

 var catY = 0
 ```

-Those are so called variables (therefore the `var`) that you can assign value to.
+Those are so called variables (therefore the `var`) that you can assign a value to.

 Try to change some of this values and see what happens.
 Don't worry if you break
 something (e.g. the cat is disappearing).